PreethiManoharan/Botnets-Using-JAVA/README.md

 *Examples:
 -To disconnect all slaves: disconnect all www.sjsu.edu*

-#### To make the connect command to support keepalive option.
+#### To make the connect command to support keepalive option:
 4. connect (IPAddressOrHostNameOfTheSlave | all) (TargetHostName | IPAddress) TargetPortNumber [NumberOfConnections: 1 if not specified] [Keepalive]

 *Examples:
 -connect all www.sjsu.edu 80 Keepalive*

 #### To support the url option where the slave can generate an random string and attach to the url.
-Also, to drop all replies.
+Also, to drop all replies:
 5. connect (IPAddressOrHostNameOfTheSlave | all) (TargetHostName | IPAddress) TargetPortNumber [NumberOfConnections: 1 if not specified] [url = path to be provided to the web server]

 *Examples:
 -connect all www.sjsu.edu 80 2 url=/#q=
 // This will generate the random string and attach to the url = www.sjsu.edu.*

-#### "Rise of fake bots and fall of the page-rank alogorithm"
+#### "Rise of fake bots and fall of the page-rank alogorithm":
 6. rise-fake-url [TargetPort] [URL]
 *Examples:
 -rise-fake-url 8585 www.maliciouslink.com*